Why Paypal and Stripe are not enough to sell to Latin America

 The consumer almost always chooses to pay via Online Bank Transfer in the checkout Page and then is redirected to their internet bank system to authenticate & confirm the purchase.
 After that, the bank charges the consumer’s checking account to collect the money of the purchase.

-The most used Online Bank Transfer in Colombia is PSE (Pagos Seguros em Línea), by accepting PSE as a payment option grant access to 62% of the entire internet users in Colombia, and combined with colombian cash and credit card payments your business can reach all the internet users that buy online in Colombia.
+The most used Online Bank Transfer in Colombia is PSE (Pagos Seguros en Línea), by accepting PSE as a payment option grant access to 62% of the entire internet users in Colombia, and combined with Colombian cash and credit card payments your business can reach all the internet users that buy online in Colombia.

 2. Sell locally and get the money globally